-Gameplay depth means that most mechanics have deeper interactions with multiple systems.
-This approach allows for a maximum amount of output while generally keeping the amount of unique input a smaller, more manageable scope.
-This also increases the importance of each individual mechanic as it gains more interactions with other systems.
+Gameplay depth refers to the mechanics that have deeper interactions with multiple systems.
+Depth allows for a maximum amount of output while generally keeping the amount of unique input to a smaller, more manageable scope.
+Depth also increases the importance of each individual mechanic as it gains more interactions with other systems.
 Nintendo games do a great job at building depth while minimizing scope.
 Super Mario Bros.
-(Nintendo, 1985) offered a large experience with just a few simple player inputs and mechanics.
-More recently the design team for The Legend of Zelda: Breath of the Wild (Nintendo, 2017) required that each new mechanic or feature needed to have multiple interactions with other systems before it was allowed in the game (Breaking Conventions with The Legend of Zelda: Breath of the Wild, GDC 2017).
-This led to players ensuring they always had wooden weapons during a lightning storm as metal weapons would attract bolts of lightning.
+(Nintendo, 1985), for example, offered a large experience with just a few simple player inputs and mechanics.
+More recently, the design team for The Legend of Zelda: Breath of the Wild (Nintendo, 2017) required that each new mechanic or feature have multiple interactions with other systems (Breaking Conventions with The Legend of Zelda: Breath of the Wild, GDC 2017).
+This decision prompted players to ensure they always had wooden weapons during a lightning storm as metal weapons would attract bolts of lightning.
 Gameplay depth leads to more unique, emergent experiences that push players to try individual mechanics in a wide range of scenarios.

 Systems

 Systems are how games interpolate a series of mechanics and rules.
 Systems determine how everything works together and interacts to create the gameplay experience.
-Systems exist in the Play Phase.
+Systems exist in the play phase.

-In Tennis Wall, the player throws the ball towards the wall, gravity pulls it down, the wall exerts a force back that bounces the ball off the wall, and finally the player attempts to catch or retrieve the ball.
+In Tennis Wall, the player throws the ball toward the wall, gravity pulls it down, the wall exerts a force that bounces the ball off the wall, and finally the player attempts to catch or retrieve the ball.
 This is one system that ties together two mechanics (throw + retrieve) and the rules of the world.
-Systems are easier to understand when displayed via diagrams that showcase its concepts and connections.
-These diagrams are known as Conceptual Models:
+Systems are easier to understand when displayed via diagrams that showcase their concepts and connections.
+These diagrams are known as conceptual models.
+Here's one for Tennis Wall: